So you’ve applied – what’s next? If you’ve already completed the following steps, you’re on your way!

 - If you applied to Ryerson using the Ryerson Application Form (for current/former Ryerson students or applicants to part-time programs only), you can submit a PDF fileRyerson Change Form after your application has been received and processed by Ryerson.
 Note that you are allowed a maximum of two active program choices when a Ryerson Application Form is used.

-Admission decisions are based on the information we have available at the time we review your application.
-Your application will be processed subject to admission and selection criteria and space availability when your material is received (check Admission Decision Release Dates).
+Admission decisions are based on the information available when we review your application.
+Your application is subject to both admission criteria as well as available space when your material is received.
+Check Admission Decision Release Dates for more details.

-If you receive a conditional Offer of Admission, proof that you have met the condition(s) must be received at Ryerson Undergraduate Admissions by the conditional submission deadline specified in your Offer of Admission.
+If you receive a conditional Offer of Admission, you must provide Ryerson Undergraduate Admissions with proof that you have met the condition(s).
+This proof must be received by the conditional submission deadline included in your Offer of Admission.

 Official Letter and Verification Requests